lucky-panchal/PortFolio/README.md

 # 🚀 Lacki Lohar's Developer Portfolio

-Welcome to my personal developer portfolio — a sleek, interactive, and dynamic website that gives you a deep dive into who I am, what I build, and how I think.
-Built with passion and precision, this project showcases not only my skills but also my creativity in building web experiences.
+Welcome to my personal developer portfolio — a cutting-edge, interactive, and visually stunning website that showcases modern web development at its finest.
+Built with passion and precision, this project demonstrates advanced animations, dynamic effects, and professional UI/UX design.

 ---

-## 🧑‍💻 About Me
+## 🧑💻 About Me

 **Name:** Lacki Lohar
 **Title:** Jr. Software Developer